jrobalino/udacity-vr/docs/index.md

 ## Project 4: Puzzler

-> Although abandoned for centuries, the wizard's dungeon remains under the spell of dark magic.
-Unwitting travelers desperate to find shelter amidst the snowy peaks have repeatedly become trapped by the dungeon's magic, unable to solve the wizard's puzzle.
-How will you fare, wary pilgrim?
+> The wizard's dungeon has been abandoned for centuries, but dark magic still lingers within its stony confines.
+Rumors tell of shivering travelers seeking shelter in the dungeon, only to become forever trapped by the wizard's puzzle.
+How will you fare, pilgrim?
+Will you solve the ancient puzzle, or slowly turn to dust like all that came before you?

 Puzzler is a mobile VR game that tests a player's visual memory skills.
 The game takes place within a mysterious dungeon, where orbs light up in a random pattern.
 To exit the dungeon, the player must reproduce the correct sequence in which the orbs light up.